nabaznyl/lmapp/DEMO.md

 **LMAPP is the answer to:**

 "I need AI tools for my work, but I want to own the stack."

-Easy as 1, 2, 3...
-Download it.
-Install it.
-Run it.

 ```bash
 pip install lmapp